 Professor Matt Lobley

-Professor in Rural Resource Management, Director of the Land, Environment, Economics and Policy Institute (LEEP)
+Professor of Rural Resource Management, Director of the CRPR

 My research largely focuses on understanding influences on and impacts of farm household behaviour.
 In particular, my main interests relate to the role of farm households in the management of the countryside, for example, through exploring the impact of CAP reform; attitudes towards agri-environmental policy; and the environmental and social impacts of agricultural restructuring.
 One of my main areas of expertise is in the well-being of farm households and family life-cycle and succession issues on family farms.
 I co-direct a collaborative international project (FARMTRANSFERS) exploring farm succession and retirement in a range of different social, economic and political contexts.
 Beyond agriculture and the environment, other research interests include the design and impact of rural development initiatives and, more broadly, the social sustainability of rural communities.
 I am Editor of the International Journal of Agricultural Management.